DEIM-Management-System/Manual/forPosterPresenter_en.md

 ## Regarding the new implementation of interactive presentation in DEIM 2022
 * Since DEIM 2022 adopted online style  completely due to Covid-19 problem, the intaractive sessions will be held online.
 * [oVice](https://ovice.in/) is used for intaractive sessions.
-* Each presenter need to prepare the following materials.
+* Each presenter needs to prepare the following materials.
    1. **The abstract of the study (1 page poster in PDF format, pre-submit is required)**
       * Create in 16:9 horizontal size in PowerPoint, etc.
       * This poster is put at your poster booth in the oVice venue.